Media

 Interviewed by BBC News Mundo

-What does the demanding (immigration) points program that thousands of Latinos wants to use to live and work in Canada consist of? (in Spanish)
+What does the demanding (immigration) points program that thousands of Latinos want to use to live and work in Canada consist of? (in Spanish here, in English here, and in French here).

 “On the one hand, the system, in theory, privileges knowledge and rewards it possession by offering permanent residency to the holder, but at the same time, once the border is crossed, it becomes a punitive system regarding those professions because the system neither recognizes the international experience nor the education that those immigrants obtained abroad.
 It forces them to enter its own system of classification and discrimination.”